Botox for Migraines

 The Botox procedure: Face and frontal regions of head (frontalis and corrugator muscles)

-For these injections, I prefer to have the patient sitting up on the exam table with their legs hanging over 1 side.
+For these injections, I prefer to have the patient sitting up on the side of the exam table with their legs hanging over.
 I stand on the opposite side of the exam table behind them.
-The cervical paraspinal muscles are injected 1st on each side.
-The 1st cervical injection site is located by feeling the occipital protuberance (bump in the middle along the skull base), and going 2 fingerbreadths down and 1 over.
-This happens to be where the greater occipital nerve pierces through the musculature, and is also the first site of where occipital nerve blocks are done.
-The 2nd cervical injection site is located just superior and lateral to the 1st injection site.
+The cervical paraspinal muscles are injected first on each side.
+The first cervical injection site is located by feeling the occipital protuberance (bump in the middle along the skull base), and going 2 finger breadths down and 1 over.
+This happens to be where the greater occipital nerve pierces through the musculature, and is also the first site of where occipital nerve blocks are usually done.
+The second cervical injection site is located just superior and lateral to the first injection site.

 Next come the 4 occipitalis muscle injections.
 These are done along the skull base and are evenly spaced out.
-The 1st site is just lateral to the occipital protuberance.
-The 2nd site is lateral to the 1st over the occipital groove (this is a palpable groove).
-This is where the occipital nerve travels, and is also the 2nd site where I normally do an occipital nerve block.
-The 3rd site is lateral to the 2nd site.
-The 4th site is lateral to the 3rd site and is located just posterior to the mastoid bone in another palpable groove.
-This also happens to be where the lesser occipital nerve travels, and is typically the 3rdspot I usually do for an occipital nerve block.
+The first site is just lateral to the occipital protuberance.
+The second site is lateral to the first over the occipital groove (this is a palpable groove).
+This is where the occipital nerve travels alongside the occipital artery, and is also the second site where occipital nerve blocks are normally done.
+Withdraw the syringe at this spot to ensure no blood flow given that the occipital artery travels here.
+The third site is lateral to the second site.
+The fourth site is lateral to the third site and is located just posterior to the mastoid bone in another palpable groove.
+This is where the lesser occipital nerve travels, and it also happens to be the third spot normally done for an occipital nerve block.

-The 1st 3 injections are along the top ridge of the trapezius muscle.
+The first 3 injections are along the top ridge of the trapezius muscle.
 If you feel the superior medial corner of the scapula, there is invariably a tender point and knot here.
-This is the 4th injection site.
-The 5th site is in the middle of the trapezius muscle bulk.
-This is the end of the PREEMPT protocol dosing.
-However, the last 5 units that is left over I typically split between sides by giving 2.5 units somewhere in the trapezius region on each side where there may be a tender or trigger point, or I’ll just give it all on one side if they have more spasm or pain on one side compared to the other.
+This is the fourth injection site.
+The fifth site is in the middle of the trapezius muscle bulk.
+The last 5 units that are left over I typically split between sides by giving 2.5 units somewhere in the trapezius region on each side where there may be a tender or trigger point, or I’ll just give it all on one side if they have more spasm or pain on one side compared to the other.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!